 Local elastic strain around a prismatic dislocation dipole in CdTe computed by the analysis modifier.

 This modifier computes the atomic-level elastic strain and deformation gradient tensors in crystalline systems.
-It can be used to calculate and analyze local elastic distortions in a crystal lattice.
+It can be used to analyze elastic distortions in a crystal lattice.
 Furthermore, it allows to determine the local crystal orientation in polycrystalline systems.

 The elastic deformation gradient tensor, Fe, is related to the gradient of the elastic displacements, i.e. Fe = ∇ue + I. It transforms vectors from an imaginary, ideal, strain-free and stress-free crystal state to the physical configuration of the crystal (i.e. the simulation snapshot to be analyzed) in the following way:

 Here, ΔX is a (column) vector in the ideal crystal lattice (sometimes called the material frame) and Δx is the corresponding vector in the elastically strained crystal (the spatial frame).
 The vector ΔX is expressed in the coordinate system aligned with the lattice Bravais cell, whereas Δx is given in the global simulation coordinate system.
 Thus, the transformation tensor Fe carries information about the crystal orientation in addition to the elastic stretch deformation.

 In fact, the elastic deformation gradient tensor can be thought of as being composed of two parts, Fe = R⋅Ue, where R is an orthogonal rotation-reflection matrix that describes the local lattice orientation within the simulation coordinate system and Ue is a positive definite stretch tensor that describes the elastic distortion of the crystal.
 Note, however, that in the current program version only Fe is computed, not its polar decomposition into R and Ue.
 That is something you currently have to do outside of OVITO if you need it.